 Because these woks are made for the home kitchen.
 The bottom of the wok needs to be flat.
 A flat bottom will have better contact with the heat making it better for searing food.
 If you have a round bottom, a smaller area will be hot and the other will stay cool.
 This will prevent it from searing food properly.
 There are some review online that say that this design is not a traditional wok.
 Unless they have a huge flame, they will not benefit at all from a round wok.

 The other benefit is stability.
 Try balancing a round bowl on a cast iron trivet.
 It will rock back and forth.
 Cooking like this is downright dangerous and should be avoided.
-If anything, you should buy a ring so that it can be stable.
+A wok ring is needed to keep it stable.

 Le Creuset uses a cast iron construction.
 While they are slightly thinner than some of the other cast iron model.
 They are no where as thin as a traditional Wok.
 For a traditional wok, where you have a big flame source, thin is better.
 You have better heat control.
 But because our stove range is generally pretty weak, heavy cast iron is better.
 If you cannot control the heat fast, its better to have high heat.
 The heavy cast iron construction will maintain the heat throughout cooking and let you caramelize food and develop flavor.
 You can also uses the wok as a serving bowl.

 One notable issue is the lack of tossing ability.
 Since cast iron is simply too heavy, you wont develop true wok hei.
 Wok Hei is where you toss the point to the peak of the wok.
 Apparently it develops more flavor.
-I argue that this isnt true at all.
-The Wok Hei is actually the ignition of oil vapor.
-You can actually do this by tilting the wok towards the heat.
-As long as you have enough oil vapor, you should be able to see whisp of smoke.
+However, I question that this isnt true at all.

 The glass lid is an issue.
 I dont know why they did not take the extra step and develop a cast iron one.
 The glass lid is simply too fragile.
 If you hit it wrong or subject it with thermal shock, it can shatter.
 If anything, you need to find a separate universal lid in case it fails.